 The etymology of “jig” comes from either the French word for jump (giguer) or its Italian counterpart (giga).
 It is an appropriate name for this particular Irish dance as most of the steps involve lively jumping coupled with complex footwork while the upper body remains relatively steady.

-During the 16th century in England, the jig was danced in 12/8 time although it was later revised to 6/8 time.
+During the 16th century in England, the jig was danced in 12/8 time although it was later revised to 6/8 time and even 9/8 time.
 The dance was introduced in Ireland and Scotland during the 17th century where it soon became closely associated with these nations.

 In Irish culture, the jig is second only in popularity to the reel during traditional dance events, whether these are in formal competitions or in informal situations.

 In informal situations, dancers of the jig can dress any way they like.
 Jeans and shirts coupled with soft shoes will do when in a pub with a good-sized dance floor.